oobabooga/text-generation-webui/LLaMA-model.md

 /path/to/outputs/tokenizer
 ```

-3. Move the contents of `/path/to/outputs/tokenizer` to `/path/to/outputs/llama-7b`:
+3. Move the files inside `/path/to/outputs/tokenizer` to `/path/to/outputs/llama-7b`:

 ```
 mv /path/to/outputs/tokenizer/* /path/to/outputs/llama-7b